zalo/zalo.github.io/_posts/2019-2-6-constraints.md

 ## Collision Constraints with Verlet

-If the constraints act symmetrically (according to Newton's 3rd Law), then one can simulate physics by adding momentum with Verlet Integration.
+If the constraints act symmetrically (where each participant steps half-way towards satisfying the constraint), then one can simulate physics by adding momentum with Verlet Integration.

 <script type="text/paperscript" canvas="distance5">
 // The distance between the mouse and the point: